IBM/SalesEnablement-VMware-L3-draft/docs/VCFaaS/VCFaaS-mt/Operating-mt.md

     The steps that follow are specific to the ITZ environment reserved as part of the {{learningplan.name}} learning plan.
 If you don't already have an active reservation, you can create one <a href="{{itz.environment}}" target="_blank">here</a>.
 Follow the directions specified in the "Reserve the environment" activity in the learning plan.

+   ** The images shown in this document will look different than the live environment you will be using.** The resources described here will have already been created and other users may have created additional resources.

     All of the steps described in this module **CAN** be completed by every user of the shared ITZ environment using VMware vCloud Director (VCD).
 However, in some instances, creating new resources (like networks) will be discouraged.

     **If you opt to create a resource, please delete the resource before your ITZ reservation expires!** Doing so will reduce ongoing maintenance costs of the environment and help preserve the usability of the shared environment.